flash-freezing-lava/intellij-directory-tests/README.md

 ## Executors

 ### Parser
-A parser tests must have a file, that should be parsed.
+A parser test must have a file, that should be parsed.
 This file must have the test name plus an extension as name.
-A file named `${TESTNAME}.txt` must contain the expected psi tree.
+An additional file named `${TESTNAME}.txt` must contain the expected psi tree.

 ### Resolve
 A resolve test case must contain a project, where `<caret>` marks the caret position and `<ref>` marks all expected references.